The mestiza muse

 Leave-in conditioner containing a blend of natural oils (e.g. olive oil, apricot kernel oil, grapeseed oil, etc.) also offers good protection against UV radiation.
 These oils are rich in vitamin E which has an excellent profile in controlling the photo-induced damage to hair and skin.

 ● To protect against UV damage, look for hair care products that contain natural extracts, such as green tea extract.
 This extract contains polyphenols that can reduce the impact of UV radiation by neutralizing free radicals.
-When shopping for hair products, search for rinse-off or leave-in conditioners that contain these extracts.9-10
+When shopping for hair products, search for rinse-off or leave-in conditioners that contain these extracts.8,9

 Alternatives to Hair Photobleaching

-Firstly, only visible light should be used to prevent any damage to the hair fiber from UV rays.
+Certain important factors must be considered to achieve the desired results when lightening hair color through photobleaching.
+First, only visible light should be used to prevent any damage to the hair fiber from UV rays.

-Secondly, the bleaching process should specifically target melanin grains in the hair and should not oxidize the protein components of the hair structure.
+Second, the bleaching process should specifically target melanin grains in the hair and should not oxidize the protein components of the hair structure.
 This can be achieved through visible light irradiation at a specific wavelength.

+Melanin bleaching with alkaline hydrogen peroxide is a common method for managing the negative effects and limitations of photobleaching.
 Bleaching hair with alkaline hydrogen peroxide is a convenient and easy way for consumers to do it themselves at home or a salon.
 However, this process can weaken the hair structure and cause significant damage to the hair fibers.

 Summary